ucsb-cs148-w24/project-pj03-intelligrocery/team/contributions/CONTRIBS.md

 ### Audrey
 - Implemented edit function in pantry and grocery list
-- Added input restrictions for ingredients
+- Added input restrictions for editing pantry and grocery list items
 - Styling changes to make UI more intuitive and clean such as replacing words with icons
-- implemented initial separate version of pantry and grocery list including adding and deleting items
+- Implemented initial separate version of pantry and grocery list including adding and deleting items

 ### Anderson
 - Integrating intial API with the app